Man Utd need to improve poor away form ahead of Forest trip – Ruben Amorim

 The Red Devils arrive at the City Ground buoyed by a three-match winning run.

-Ruben Amorim says Manchester United must starting playing better on the road as they head to Sean Dyche’s Nottingham Forest seeking only their second away victory of the season.
+Ruben Amorim says Manchester United must start playing better on the road as they head to Sean Dyche’s Nottingham Forest seeking only their second away victory of the season.

 The Red Devils arrive at the City Ground buoyed by a three-match winning run, with Old Trafford triumphs against Sunderland and Brighton bookending a first victory at Liverpool since 2016.